layercak3/mfpbar-drag/README.md

   by one) and uninhibits when the count is zero.
 This allows multiple scripts to control bar visibility at the same time while ensuring the bar becomes visible only when all scripts have restored visibility.
+* If all chapter titles are empty strings, space isn't allocated for the chapter title line.

 The original script can be found at https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar and the original